 If an accredited institutional member plans to add a new curricular program which falls under NASAD’s purview, or make substantive changes to current curricular programs, policies, and/or operations, applications for Plan Approval or Substantive Change as appropriate and applicable may be required.

 - Guidelines and requirements applicable to Plan Approval and Final Approval for Listing may be found in the NASAD Handbook 2019-20, Rules of Practice and Procedure, Part II., Article VI. and the NASAD Policies and Procedures for Reviews of New Curricula; Substantive Change may be found in the NASAD Handbook 2019-20, Rules of Practice and Procedure, Part II., Article V.

 - Institutions are reminded that programs in which more than 40% of the required coursework is delivered through distance learning means will be designated as distance learning programs by NASAD and in NASAD publications, and will be required to be submitted for review by the NASAD Commission (see NASAD Handbook 2019-20, Standards for Accreditation III.H.).
 Please note: this pertains to programs that are planned to be offered on an ongoing basis.
-Institutions to which these guidelines apply are asked to contact Paul Florek of the staff (email@example.com) to ensure the necessity for submission.
+Institutions to which these guidelines apply are asked to contact NASAD staff (firstname.lastname@example.org) to ensure the necessity for submission.

 NASAD 2020 Annual Meeting

 At this time, the NASAD 2020 Annual Meeting is scheduled to take place October 14 – 17 at the Hyatt Regency Jacksonville Riverfront in Jacksonville, Florida.
 Detailed information and meeting registration will be available at the NASAD website in the coming weeks.